Top influences of 2025

 Figure 1

-I read a lot this year, as I do every year, but more than ever I used AI tools to help with much of my reading.
+I read a lot this year, as I do every year, but more than ever I used AI tools to help with much of it.
 Some of it was useful in specialist ways; I don’t expect many people will care.
 Some of it, though, made my life different, so I’m mentioning it here.
-I “agree” with relatively few of these pieces entirely.
+I “agree” entirely with relatively few of these pieces.
 The criterion for inclusion is that the piece influenced me, not necessarily that it agrees with me.
 That is to say, this list does constitute an endorsement of quality, but not of the content as such.

 Not all of this was written this year.
 I don’t read the whole internet the moment it updates.